AntonioIDeTIC/IFTH/README.md

 </p>

 <p align="justify">
-Please, in order to replicate our work we recommend to use the Open Neural Network Exchange (ONNX) export format to test the Rasbperry Pi 4 hardware.
-Consider to use the <a href="https://docs.ultralytics.com/modes/export/" target="_blank">model export format</a> following the official implementation made by Ultralytics.
-On the other hand, we provided the ONNX export script for the Faster-RCNN model discussed in the paper.
+To replicate our work, we recommend using the Open Neural Network Exchange (ONNX) export format for testing on Raspberry Pi 4 hardware.
+For guidance, consider following the official implementation by Ultralytics if you use their models, detailed in the <a href="https://docs.ultralytics.com/modes/export/" target="_blank">model export documentation</a>.
+Additionally, we have provided an ONNX export script specifically for the Faster-RCNN model discussed in the paper.
 </p>

 ## 🔧 Dependencies and Installation